 Two people sitting at a picnic table on a sunny day at the Selkirk Waterfront

-Selkirk Council adopted its Recreation Strategy at the Nov.
-14 City Council meeting and will use it as the guiding document for all things recreational in the City in the years to come.
+Selkirk Council adopted its Recreation Master Strategy at the Nov.
+14 City Council meeting.
+The strategy will guide all recreational activities in the city for years to come.

-The document will serve as an overall master strategy that will prioritize capital projects and define the direction of recreational and cultural life in Selkirk in the future.
-The strategy also establishes a municipal recreation philosophy for the City and community and recreational organizations to follow.
+This document will serve as a master strategy, prioritizing capital projects and defining the direction of recreational and cultural life in Selkirk.
+Additionally, the strategy establishes a municipal recreation philosophy for the city and community organizations to follow.

 A Bold Step Forward